jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Inventory years are from 1990 to 2019.

 **NB:** Unlike in LULUCF Table 6.1-2, for historic reasons, values collected for the Appendix11b are *not* based on UID but on row number.
-That is, file structures should remain the same.
-The source of data appears at the bottom of the tables for each column.
+That is, *file structures should remain the same*.
+The data sources appear at the bottom of the tables for each column.

 ### kptable-appendix11c.py